gmontee/100DaysOfCloud/Journey/031/Readme.md

 ## Introduction

-Today, I'm going to run some containers
+Today, I'm going to run a container to host nginx

 ## Prerequisite